mvicens/typrod/README.md

 ### Service

 `$tpd()` proportinates a read-only object of original setters (without defaults) of registers.
 Regarding the TPD components, its function arguments are disposed in arrays.
-And the TPD type aliases appears too, grouped by names.

 ### Directives